 Cultiv8 CHEF is a food product development program for students which links food security, preservation, and entrepreneurship.
 Student participants in the program learn kitchen skills, food preservation, and food product development through taste, texture, and presentation.
-Working collaboratively across different teams, cultures, and experiences, student volunteers develop special skills which will remain with them for the rest of their lives.
+Working collaboratively across different teams, cultures, and experiences, students develop special skills which will remain with them for the rest of their lives.

 Program Highlights and Learning Opportunities: